Want your agency to still be in business five or ten years from now? Specialize or die. As I recently shared:

 Do better client strategy.

 When you know the core challenges a client faces, it’s easier to focus on how to help them stand out.
-That’s true whether you’re doing branding, web development, or PPC.
+That’s true whether you’re doing branding, web development, or SEM.

 Objections to Industry Specialization